DPGAlliance/DPG-Standard/standard-questions.md

             <td valign="top">Does this project adhere to best practices? </td>
             <td valign="top">
                 <ul>
-                    <li>Was this project built and developed according to or in adherence with any design, technical and/or sector best practices or principles? i.e. the Rrinciples for Digital Development?</li>
+                    <li>Was this project built and developed according to or in adherence with any design, technical and/or sector best practices or principles? i.e. the Principles for Digital Development?</li>
                     <li>Which principles and best practices does this project support (please list)</li>
                 </ul>
             </td>